Ultimate Oahu Budget Guide: 27 Free Things to Do in Paradise!

 The Waikiki Yacht Club lies between Waikiki Beach, and Ala Moana Beach Park, which is seen beyond the harbor.
 Ala Moana is more of a local attraction, and despite its gorgeous beach it does not draw the huge crowds of tourists that our found below the harbor.

-At 4:00 every Friday members of Waikiki Yacht Club gather at their headquarters in Ali Wai Harbor for traditional races.
-You can get a shoreside view from Ala Moana Park, Fort DeRussy Park, Magic Island, or the west end of Waikiki Beach.
-The races are offer a lot of fun, and may be one of the most exciting free things to do in Oahu.
+At 4:00 every Friday, members of the Waikiki Yacht Club gather at their headquarters in Ali Wai Harbor for traditional races.
+You can view the races from Ala Moana Park, Fort DeRussy Park, Magic Island, or the west end of Waikiki Beach.

 Explore the sweet history of pineapple processing.